twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **FilledOutline** – Used with **Fill Outline** in the Grid toolbar.
 * **ShowConnectionBetweenPoints** – Used with **Show Connection** in the Grid toolbar.
 Default is on.
 * **ShowFirstAndLastPointIndicators** – Used with **Show First and Last** in the Grid toolbar.
 Default is on.
-* **ShowToolbarWindowBackground** – Enables or disables the Background Image toolbar.
+* **ShowToolbarWindowBackground** – Show or hide the Background Image toolbar.
 Default is off.
-* **ShowToolbarWindowKerning** – Enables or disables the kerning window.
+* **ShowToolbarWindowKerning** – Show or hide the kerning window.
 Default is off.
-* **ShowToolbarWindowMembers** – Enables or disables the members window for use with colored fonts.
+* **ShowToolbarWindowMembers** – Show or hide the members window for use with colored fonts.
 Default is off.
-* **ShowToolbarWindowPalette** – Enables or disables the palette for use with colored fonts.
+* **ShowToolbarWindowPalette** – Show or hide the palette for use with colored fonts.
 Default is off.
-* **ShowToolbarWindowTransformation** – Used with **Transformation** in the toolbar right click context menu.
+* **ShowToolbarWindowTransformation** – Show or hide the transformation toolbar.
 Default is on.
 * **ShowToolbarWindowValidation** – Used with **Show Report** in the Glyph toolbar.
 Default is off.

 ### Grid